BME-MIT-IET/ivt-ha-2024-pied-piper-1/doc/Creating UI tests.md

 **Login Success Test**: entering valid credentials and verifying the login process completes successfully, transitioning from the login screen.
 **Login Rejection Test**: entering invalid credentials and verifying the login process does not succeed in this conditions.

+### AddAppointmentTest

+The test checks the functionality of the adding a new appointment by simulating  correct and incorrect user inputs and checking system responses:

+**Add Appointment Success Test**: entering valid patient, date and time and verifying the creating a new appointment process completes successfully, transitioning from the appointments screen.
+**Add Appointment Error Test**: entering valid patient,  but not entering date nor time.
+Verifying the creating a new appointment process does not complete successfully, staying on the add appointment screen.
+**Go Back Test**: checking if click on `GoBack` button and accepting to discard changes leads to the appointment screen.